 This is our first of two blogs about rental income from residential lettings.
-Our second blog will consider the new tax relief restriction on mortgage interest which came into force from April 2017.
+Our second blog will consider the tax relief restriction on mortgage interest which came into force from April 2017.

 Are you a landlord or are you thinking about becoming one?
 Do you know what things you need to consider?